 Throughout your life, your ability to manage various types of credit will be recorded on your credit report – and that activity forms the basis of your credit score.
 It will include any application you make for credit and also any missed or late payments.

-If you have a low credit score, lenders may view you as a borrower who’ll either miss or make late payments, which can result in being denied credit or getting approved with more unfavourable rates and terms.
+If you have a low credit score, lenders may view you as a borrower who is less likely to repay what they owe, which can result in you being denied credit or getting approved with more unfavourable rates and terms.

 There are 3 main credit reference agencies that calculate your credit score.
-You might find that your score varies depending on the CRA you’re using, this is because they all have their own unique scoring software.
+You might find that your score varies depending on the CRA you’re using because they all have their own unique scoring software.

 How do I improve my credit score?